Back to Reference

 • Recurring subscription or license fees: Cloud-based solutions often come with monthly or annual subscription fees, while on-premises software typically requires a one-time license fee with optional ongoing support costs.

-• Training and employee onboarding expenses: Don’t overlook the cost of training your team to use the new software effectively.
-This can include formal training sessions or simply the time spent learning the system.
+• Training and employee onboarding expenses: Don't overlook the cost of training your team to use the new software effectively, as this is a commonly cited gap; for instance, over 82% of workers report their organization has not provided training on new gen AI tools.

 • Maintenance and support costs: Whether it's software updates, technical support, or general maintenance, these costs can add up over time, especially if you need premium support.